 When exercising in the recovery period, you should be breathing slightly faster, feel warmer, feel muscle effort and be able to carry on a conversation comfortably.
-You should NOT experience any of the symptoms listed on page.
+You should NOT experience any of the symptoms listed on page 48.

-There are 2 methods to help determine the effort you should exert when doing your exercise program.
+Two methods below help determine the effort you should put into your exercise program.
 You will use a combination of them to ensure you are exercising safely.

-The 2 methods are:
+The two methods are: